Asylum (1972 horror film): "The Weird Tailor"

 The second patient, Bruno, is found miming the act of stitching fabric, and says he was a tailor before coming to the asylum.
 In his account, poverty and impending eviction force him to accept the unusual request of a Mr Smith, who wants a suit made in a highly ritualistic manner from a mysterious, scintillating fabric that must be sewn only after midnight.
 Smith says it will be a present for his son.

 Bruno delivers the finished suit in person to Mr Smith, and finds his house bare of furniture except for a coffin containing the son's corpse.
 Smith explains that the suit was ordered to the specifications of an ancient magical text, and that the dead man will return to life when dressed in it.
 Bruno wants to back out of the deal, especially when he learns that Smith bankrupted himself to buy the magic book and cannot pay for the suit.
 Smith tries to take it at gunpoint, but is shot and killed by Bruno in the ensuing struggle.

 Bruno brings home the book and the suit and tells his wife Anna to burn them, but she instead uses the suit to adorn Otto, their store mannequin.
 The mannequin comes to life and strangles Bruno; he survives the attack, but his explanation of what happened, along with his belief that Otto is still at large somewhere in the city, lead him to be declared insane.

-This story had previously been adapted as an episode of the Boris Karloff-hosted television series Thriller ("The Weird Tailor", Season 2, Episode 4).
+This story was based on Bloch's short story also called "The Weird Taylor" that was first published in the July 1950 issue of Weird Tales and had previously been adapted as an episode of the Boris Karloff-hosted television series Thriller ("The Weird Tailor", Season 2, Episode 4).